tikv/tikv/README.md

     Thanks to the internal optimization, TiKV and TiDB can work together to be a compelling database solution with high horizontal scalability, externally-consistent transactions, support for RDBMS, and NoSQL design patterns.

+## Roadmap

+If you are interest in the future direction of TiKV, please see [TiKV 2024 Roadmap](./doc/roadmap-2024.md).

 ## Governance

 See [Governance](https://github.com/tikv/community/blob/master/GOVERNANCE.md).